-Aphrodite of Milos (E22) (Kousser, 2005) • the Cullinan Diamond (Scarratt and Shor, 2006) • Apollo 13 at the time of launch (E22) (Lovell and Kluger, 1994) In first-order logic: $E19(x) \Rightarrow E18(x)$ Properties: P54 has current permanent location (is current permanent location of): E53 Place P55 has current location (currently holds): E53 Place P56 bears feature (is found on): E26 Physical Feature P57 has number of parts: E60 Number E20 Biological Object Subclass of: E19 Physical Object Superclass of: E21 Person Scope note: This class comprises individual items of a material nature, which live, have lived or are natural products of or from living organisms.
+- Aphrodite of Milos (E22) (Kousser, 2005) - the Cullinan Diamond (Scarratt and Shor, 2006) - Apollo 13 at the time of launch (E22) (Lovell and Kluger, 1994)

+P54 has current permanent location (is current permanent location of): E53 Place P55 has current location (currently holds): E53 Place P56 bears feature (is found on): E26 Physical Feature P57 has number of parts: E60 Number

+E20 Biological Object

+E19 Physical Object

+E21 Person

+This class comprises individual items of a material nature, which live, have lived or are natural products of or from living organisms.

 Artificial objects that incorporate biological elements, such as Victorian butterfly frames, can be documented as both instances of E20 Biological Object and E22 Human-Made Object.

+- me (fictitious)

+Tut-Ankh-Amun (Edwards and Boltin, 1979)

+- D 1 1 1 FU Ct 1 Ct 1 Ct 1 Ct 1

+- Boukephalus [Horse of Alexander the Great] (Lamb, 2005)

+- petrified dinosaur excrement PA1906-344

+E21 Person

-Examples: • me (fictitious) Tut-Ankh-Amun (Edwards and Boltin, 1979) • Boukephalus [Horse of Alexander the Great] (Lamb, 2005) petrified dinosaur excrement PA1906-344 In first-order logic: $E20(x) \Rightarrow E19(x)$ E21 Person Subclass of: E20 Biological Object E39 Actor Scope note: This class comprises real persons who live or are assumed to have lived.
+E20 Biological Object E39 Actor

+This class comprises real persons who live or are assumed to have lived.

 Legendary figures that may have existed, such as Ulysses and King Arthur, fall into this class if the documentation refers to them as historical figures.
-In cases where doubt exists as to if the documentation refers to them as historical figures.
 In cases where doubt exists as to whether several persons are in fact identical, multiple instances can be created and linked to indicate their relationship.
 The CIDOC CRM does not propose a specific form to support reasoning about possible identity.